 A consolidated and amended complaint was filed on June 6, 2017.

 On October 18, 2017, the Court issued an Order granting Defendants' Motion to Dismiss, with leave to amend.
-An amended complaint was filed on November 17.
+An amended Complaint was filed on November 17.
 On January 5, 2018, Defendants filed a Motion to Dismiss the amended Complaint.
 On May 24, the Court issued an Order granting Defendants' Motion to Dismiss, closing the case.